Resume Writing

 Rule #1: Use a Single-Column Layout

 Two-column resumes look great to human eyes.
 To an ATS?
-They’re a disaster.
+A disaster.
 The parser reads left to right, top to bottom.
-When it hits a two-column layout, it mixes content from both columns together.
-Your job title from column one gets merged with a bullet point from column two.
+When it hits a two-column layout, it merges content from both columns together.
+Your job title from column one gets tangled with a bullet point from column two.

-Fix: Use a simple single-column layout.
+Fix: Simple single-column layout.
 Section headers on their own line.
 Content below.
 Period.

 Rule #2: Pick a Standard Font — Size 10–12